Transitions Abroad Home.

 A castle in pastoral South Tyrol, Italy.

-The scenery changes drastically where the large plains in northern Italy meet the southern rim of the Alps.
+The scenery changes drastically where the extensive plains in northern Italy meet the southern rim of the Alps.
 The plains give way to tall mountain peaks that tower over quaint towns, while vineyards and orchards cover the picturesque valleys and slopes.
 In the heart of this southern alpine region lies the province of Alto Adige or South Tyrol.
-Although Italy is among Europe’s top travel destination, South Tyrol is far from Italy’s main attractions and is largely overlooked by international travelers.
+Although Italy is among Europe's top travel destinations, South Tyrol is far from Italy's main attractions, and international travelers largely overlook the region.
 But travelers who pass through this remote corner of northern Italy will discover a pristine mountain region with a unique local culture and history that is well worth a visit.
-If you arrive from other parts of Italy, the first thing you will notice that it is not only the scenery that changes, but also the culture, language, and traditions.
+If you arrive from other parts of Italy, you will first notice that it is not only the scenery that changes but also the culture, language, and traditions.

 The southern Alps make South Tyrol a popular outdoors destination, with the spectacular Dolomite mountain range as a backdrop.